GetDKAN/nuboot_radix/README.md

 # Nuboot Radix theme

-**DEPRECATED:** This theme has been moved into [DKAN core](https://github.com/NuCivic/dkan) for release 7.x-1.13.
-To maintain backward compatibility with DKAN 7.x-1.12 and subsequent patch releases this project will remain on Github but new features will be applied directly to the DKAN core folder `themes/nuboot_radix`.

-This is the default theme for DKAN 1.0 -> https://github.com/NuCivic/dkan
+This is the default theme for DKAN 1.0 -> https://github.com/GetDKAN/dkan

-## Installation and Use
+## Installation

-Your theme will use [Gulp](http://gulpjs.com) to compile Sass.
+Your theme will use [Gulp](https://gulpjs.com/) to compile Sass.
 Gulp needs Node.

 #### Step 1
 Make sure you have Node and npm installed.